Aleksey Shakhmatov: Biography

-Born in Narva, present-day Estonia, Shakhmatov was brought up by his uncle near Saratov.
+Born in Narva (modern-day Estonia) to the Russian noble Shakhmatov family, Shakhmatov was brought up by his uncle near Saratov.
 His mother was Marie von Kohsen of German origin.
-He went to a public school in Moscow and developed interest for Old East Slavic (Old Rus') language and literature at an early age.
-At the age of 16, his articles started to appear in the most authoritative journal of Slavic studies of that time, the Archive of Slavic Philology (Archiv für slavische Philologie).
+He went to a public school in Moscow and developed interest for Old East Slavic language and literature at an early age.
+At the age of 16, his articles started to appear in the most authoritative journal of Slavic studies of that time, the Archiv für slavische Philologie (Archive of Slavic Philology).

 Shakhmatov furthered his education at the Imperial Moscow University (1883–1887), later delivering lectures in the same institution.
 His first monograph, published in 1886, examined the language of ancient Novgorod charters.
 In 1891 he became so enthusiastic about zemstvo that he gave up his scholarly pursuits for three years and held a minor administrative office in his native village.

 In 1894, Shakhmatov returned to Moscow and won great acclaim for his PhD dissertation, entitled Studies in the Sphere of Russian Phonetics.
 Five years later, he was admitted to the Russian Academy of Sciences, and over the following years became one of the most reputable academicians.
 He revived the Academy's linguistic periodicals, edited the academic dictionary of Russian language and was elected to represent the Academy at the State Council of Imperial Russia and Imperial State Duma.

 In 1909, Shakhmatov moved to work at Saint Petersburg University as a professor.
 By that time, he had been elected doctor honoris causa by the Charles University, Berlin University, Polish Academy of Sciences, and many other scholarly societies.